striker561/Quoti-fy/README.md

 - 🧪 Zod input validation for image/quote endpoints

-- 🔄️ Retrieval of user uploaded images through quote
+- 🔄️ Retrieval of user uploaded images through quote, history and deletion

+- 🚀 Optimization of the frontend and use of contexts, react queries and other technologies to make the front end neater and secure (Frontend is hard 😭)

 - 📝 Privacy policy announcement and cookie declaration with link to the github repo